YannickJadoul/Parselmouth/README.md

 Drop by our [Gitter chat room](https://gitter.im/PraatParselmouth/Lobby) if you have any question, remarks, or requests!

 ## Installation
-Parselmouth can be installed like any other Python library, using (a recent version of) the Python package manager `pip`:
+Parselmouth can be installed like any other Python library, using (a recent version of) the Python package manager `pip`, on Linux, macOS, and Windows:
 ```
 pip install praat-parselmouth
 ```